All blogs| Archive.| Previous blog

 Above, how I introduce this important subject at seminars.
 It’s the one iten on my agenda where I worry if fundraisers don’t pay attention.
 Most don’t, of course.

 This article first appeared in the magazine Third Sector in August 2010.
-Ken Burnett is a director of the Clayton Burnett consultancy firm and The White Lion Press Limited.
+At the time of writing Ken Burnett is a director of the Clayton Burnett consultancy firm and The White Lion Press Limited.
 He is author of several books including Relationship Fundraising and The Zen of Fundraising and is managing trustee of SOFII, The Showcase of Fundraising Innovation and Inspiration.
 For more on Ken’s books please click here.